 Resolving this problem is often a simple matter, though you may need to go through several steps to diagnose the trouble code source properly.
 We’ll go through what this code means and what steps to take to clear it below.

 What Does P0401 Mean?

-The exhaust gas recirculation (EGR) system redirects some carbon dioxide from the exhaust back into the engine’s combustion chambers.
-This lowers the combustion temperature and limits how many smog-forming nitrogen oxide compounds get produced.
+The exhaust gas recirculation (EGR) system redirects some carbon dioxide from the exhaust to the engine’s combustion chambers.
+This process lowers the combustion temperature and limits how many smog-forming nitrogen oxide compounds get produced.